 No. The intention was to organize, report and clarify risks that are not addressed in the assessment or the Tier system to promote transparency and consistency among assessments.
-The GPT minutes and the risk tables in this year's SAFE report suggest this is happening.
-As the SSC outlined in the December 2018 report, the risk tables are intended to be informative rather than prescriptive regarding potential reductions from maximum ABC.
+The Plan Team minutes and the risk tables in this year's SAFE report suggest that this is happening.
+As the SSC outlined in the December 2018 report, the risk tables are intended to be informative rather than prescriptive regarding potential reductions from maxABC.